Eugène Léon Vivier: Life

-He was born in 1821 in Ajaccio, Corsica; his father was a tax collector.
+He was born in 1821 in Brioude; his father was a tax collector.
 He moved to Paris, where he became a member of the orchestra of the Théâtre-Italien.

 He studied under Jacques-François Gallay.
 He became a successful soloist, and played for Louis Philippe I at the Château d'Eu.
 On his recommendation, Vivier visited London in 1848, where he appeared at the Wednesday Concerts at Exeter Hall.
 From 1870 he was a favourite of Napoleon III, who gave him sinecures, including an inspectorship of mines.

 With a secret device, he was able to play up to four notes at once on the horn.
 He was known for playing practical jokes: an obituarist wrote that "in their day they were the talk of Europe".
 He published in 1900 an autobiography, said to be largely fictitious, La Vie e les Aventures d'un Corniste.

 Vivier died in Nice in 1900.